-Artemissia pallens, is an aromatic herb or shrubs, xerophytic in nature.
-The flowers are racemose panicles, bear numerous small yellow flower heads or capitula, but the silvery white silky covering of down gives the foliage a grey or white appearance.
-Dawana has alternate pinnasect leaves or palmatisect leaves belonging to the family Asteraceae.
+Artemissia pallens is an aromatic herb or shrub, xerophytic in nature.
+The flowers are racemose panicles and bear numerous small yellow flower heads or capitula, but the silvery white silky covering on stem gives the foliage a grey or white appearance.
+Dawana has alternate pinnatisect leaves or palmatisect leaves belonging to the family Asteraceae.

 It is commercially cultivated for its fragrant leaves and flowers.
-It has two distinct morphological types one in which the plants are short in stature and flowering sets in early and the other in which plants are tall and flowers sets in later.
+It has two distinct morphological types one in which the plants are short in stature and flowering sets in early and the other in which plants are tall and flowers set in later.
 It grows from seeds and cuttings and reaches maturity in four months.
-The plant is woody in the lower part of the stem, but with yearly branches seen mostly grown in Andhra Pradesh, Karnataka, Maharashtra and Tamil Nadu states in India.
+The plant is woody in the lower part of the stem, but with yearly branches seen mostly grown in Andhra Pradesh, Karnataka, Maharashtra, and Tamil Nadu states in India.

-Davanone, divan ether, davana furan and linalool are the major constituents of dawana oil.
+Davanone, divan ether, davana furan, and linalool are the major constituents of dawana oil.

-The leaves and flowers yield as essential oil known as oil of Davana.
+The leaves and flowers yield an essential oil known as the oil of Davana.
 Davana blossoms are offered to Shiva the God of transformation.
 Davana has been widely used in Indian folk medicine for the treatment of diabetes mellitus.
-This plant is accredited with antihelmintic, antipyretic and tonic properties and also considered as good fodder.
+This plant is accredited with antihelmintic, antipyretic, and tonic properties and is also considered good fodder.
 The oil possesses antispasmodic, antibacterial, antifungal and stimulant properties.
-Among the pests, the aphids Macrosiphoniella pseudoartemisiae is the major pest of Artemisia pallens in Maharashtra, hence the efforts are made to study the management of aphids on Dawana.
+Among the pests, the aphid Macrosiphoniella pseudoartemisiae is the major pest of Artemisia pallens in Maharashtra, hence efforts are made to study the management of aphids on Dawana by using bio-pesticides and plant products.